LAU-TECH/CONSTITUTION/README.md

 ## ***ARTICLE VIII: INTERPRETATION OF CONSTITUTION:***

-> #### **_The Club is the sole authority for the interpretation of this Constitution and of any rule._**
+1. The Club is the sole authority for the interpretation of this Constitution and of any rule._**
+2. In the case where this constitution does not agree with local or international rules will override the corresponding rules of this constitution
 ## ***ARTICLE IX: AMENDMENTS***

-1. Only the Annual General Meeting of the Club or a Special General Meeting shall have power to alter or amend this Constitution and Rules.
+1. Only the Annual General Meeting of the Club or a Special General Meeting shall have the power to alter or amend this Constitution and Rules.

 2. Any alteration or amendment to this Constitution and Rules will require to be carried by a two-thirds majority of all accredited members present.